senzing-garage/g2-python/README.md

 1. Choose the Senzing SDK API version of interest.
 1. The new URL will look like [https://github.com/Senzing/g2-python/tree/2.8.0](https://github.com/Senzing/g2-python/tree/2.8.0), where `2.8.0` is the version of Senzing SDK API.
-1. In addition to the `g2/python` directory being at the specified Senzing SDK API version, the GitHub submodule references should also be at that version.
+1. In addition to the `g2/python` directory being at the specified Senzing SDK API version, the GitHub submodule references will also be at that version.

 ### Compare releases